This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Watch a brief video of WorkSafeBC’s history.

-See the latest reports, detailing our progress on recommendations in the WorkSafeBC Review and Action Plan.
+See the latest report, detailing our progress on recommendations in the WorkSafeBC Review and Action Plan.

 In this issue: Back to work — with a difference; Lock-ring lifters use smart ergonomics; Infoflip geared toward rock-truck drivers; and more.